-- • Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
-The calendar year deductible is: \$350 per person for In-network services and \$400 per person for Out-of-network services (\$700 for In-network service or \$800 for Out-of-network services per Self Plus One enrollment or \$700 for In-network services and \$800 for Out-of-network services per Self and Family enrollment).
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: In-network: \$350 for Self Only; \$700 for Self Plus One and Self and Family.
+Out-of-network: \$400 for Self Only; \$800 for Self Plus One and Self and Family.
 The calendar year deductible applies to almost all benefits in this Section.
-We added "(No deductible)" to show when the calendar year deductible does not apply. • The Out-of-network benefits are the standard benefits of this Plan.
+We added "(No deductible)" to show when the calendar year deductible does not apply. - The Out-of-network benefits are the standard benefits of this Plan.
 In-network benefits apply only when you use a network provider.
-When no network provider is available, Out-of-network benefits apply. overed services , for valuable information about how cost- formation about how we pay if you have other coverage, Benefit Description You Pay Note: The calendar year deductibl e applies to almost all benefits in this Section. ctible)" when it does not apply.
-Dia gnostic and treatment services Pı rofessional services of physicians (except surgery) In-network: \$20 copayment (No deductible) • In physician's office Out-of-network: 25% of the Plan allowance and any difference • Medical consultations between our allowance and the billed amount • In dentist's office in relation to covered oral and maxillofacial surgical procedures • Injections sp 80 dr ote: Prior authorization is required for certain becialty self-administered drugs.
-Call CVS Health at 00-237-2767 prior to scheduling treatment.
-The ugs are covered under Section 5(f), Prescription ug benefits. ote: We pay for surgery services by a physician nder Section 5(b), Surgical services. pł Se Pi applies, other than diabetic supplies, provided by a hysician during an office visit are covered under ection 5(a) of the brochure.
-See Section 5(f), rescription drug benefits for coverage of diabetic applies. utpatient physical therapy, occupational therapy, and speech therapy are covered under Section 5(a). Α reatment for Mental and Nervous Disorders, lcoholism and Substance Abuse is covered under ection 5(e). • Outpatient care in an urgent care facility because of a medical emergency In-network: \$35 copayment (No deductible) 1
+When no network provider is available, Out-of-network benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - You must get precertification or prior approval for certain services in this Section, such as, but not limited to: electric or motorized wheelchairs, cochlear devices and/or implantation, BRCA genetic testing, radiation oncology, CT scans, MRIs, MRAs and nuclear stress tests.
+Please refer to the precertification information shown in Section 3 for additional services requiring prior approval.

+Benefit Description You Pay Note: The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not apply.

+Diagnostic and treatment services

+Professional services of physicians (except surgery)

+- In physician's office

+- Medical consultations

+- In dentist's office in relation to covered oral and maxillofacial surgical procedures

+Note: Prior authorization is required for certain specialty self-administered drugs.
+Call CVS Health at 800-237-2767 prior to scheduling treatment.
+The drugs are covered under Section 5(f), Prescription drug benefits.

+Note: We pay for surgery services by a physician under Section 5(b), Surgical services.

+Supplies, other than diabetic supplies, provided by a physician during an office visit are covered under Section 5(a) of the brochure.
+See Section 5(a), under durable medical equipment for coverage of diabetic supplies.

+Outpatient physical therapy, occupational therapy, and speech therapy are covered under Section 5(a).

+Treatment for Mental and Nervous Disorders, Alcoholism and Substance Misuse Disorder is covered under Section 5(e).
+In-network: \$20 copayment (No deductible)

+Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount